 Severe and continuous pain with redness and tenderness in the area are signs of a strangulated hernia.
 This condition can also cause generalized pain throughout the abdominal area.

 A strangulated hernia is an emergency situation that requires immediate attention.

 As the abdominal contents, usually the small intestine, are squeezed and trapped in the hernia, called incarceration, the organ becomes strangulated and blood flow to the area is lost.
 This condition can be fatal.

 DO NOT ignore your hernia because the pain may have gone away.
 Hernias, once formed, do not repair themselves.
 Ignoring a hernia can make subsequent attacks more likely and can cause serious complications.

-If you believe you may have a hernia, you should get a thorough evaluation from a qualified medical professional.
-While pain in the abdomen can be a hernia there are also non-hernia-related conditions that should be explored as well.
+If you believe you may have a hernia, you should see a qualified medical professional.
+While pain in the abdomen can be a hernia there are also non-hernia-related conditions as well.